Category Archives: France

 al18-10

 Some three hours later, high above the valley and heading for dehydration (33°C in Brioude that day), I gave up trying to follow a path.
 Fallen trees, brambles, scree slopes, an intermittent path and the 1:1 slope all took their toll.
-After a failed attempt climbing a loose cliff, I managed to hack my way uphill and emerged a sweaty mess on the D310 backroad, looking like I’d just escaped from a teenage slasher movie.
+After an aborted attempt climbing a loose cliff, I managed to hack my way uphill and emerged a sweaty mess on the D310 backroad, looking like I’d just escaped from a teenage slasher movie.
 Scratched, bitten, stung and grazed to buggery, I’d covered 3km in three hours.

 al-sunf